spikelynch/lightshow/README.md

 setup.py in this repo with the dependencies, but haven't tested it yet.

+## Maps

+The config file has a 'maps' section which lets you remap the frequency visualisation to whichever physical lights you want.
+The default layout is called 'ikea2' because it looks good in the paper Ikea floor lamp I bought for my loungeroom - I'm putting this here  so that I don't have to puzzle out how to string the lights in it.

+String the lights in a pattern

+    4 - 7 - 7 - 7 - 7 - 7 - 7 - 7 - 4

+ie the first four lights, then over the bar at the top, then a loop of seven down and back up to the bar and over, then another loop of seven, and so on.

+This maps things so that quiet sounds light up at the bottom of the lamp and get further up the louder they get.

 # To Do

 Better error handling: sometimes it freezes because the visualiser